TheFifthRider/simply-roleplaying-webapp/docs/character/character.md

 ## Total Dice

 **Total dice** represents your general power level.
-This is the number of dice you can roll from your attributes, skills, and backgrounds.
+This is the number of dice you can roll from your skills, legacies, and backgrounds.

-## Damage and Injuries
+## Health and Injuries

-Health is how much [damage](damage_and_injuries.md#damage) you can take before you sufffer an [injury](damage_and_injuries.md#injury), which take some time to recover from.
-If you take too many injuries, you'll be [defeated](damage_and_injuries.md#defeat) and the worst of the bad stuff will happen to you.
+Health is how much [damage](damage_and_injuries.md#damage) you can take before you suffer an [injury](damage_and_injuries.md#injury).
+Injuries take time to recover from, and if you take too many you'll be [defeated](damage_and_injuries.md#defeat) and the worst of the bad stuff will happen to you.

 ## Attributes

 [Attributes](attributes.md) are broad categories which represent your strengths and weaknesses-- your physical strength, ability to quickly respond, willpower, and more.
-Any time you make a [test of ability](../gameplay/tests.md), it will use one of these attributes.
-An attribute has a die that it's associated with, a [modifier](attributes.md#attribute-modifiers) that you add to any roll of that die, and a [passive attribute score](attributes.md#passive-attribute-scores) for when you respond reflexively to that attribute being tested.
+Any time you make a [test of ability](../gameplay/tests.md), it'll test a specific attribute and you'll add that attribute to whatever you rolled.
+You also have [passive attribute scores](attributes.md#passive-attribute-scores) that you use instead of dice for when you respond reflexively to that attribute being tested.

-## Skills and Backgrounds
+## Skills, Legacies, and Backgrounds

-[Skills and Backgrounds](#skills.md) are what you've learned.
-[Skills](skills.md#honing-your-skills) are anything concrete that you can get better at, given practice.
-[Backgrounds](skills.md#building-a-background) are broader phrases built from skills that explain what you're good at.
+[Skills, Legacies, and Backgrounds](skills.md) are the individual pieces that make up who you are and what you've learned.
+[Skills](skills.md#developing-skills) describe what you know how to do-- they're anything concrete that you can get better at, given practice.
+[Legacies](../skills.md#earning-legacies) describe your reputation-- they're your values, the factions you've allied with, and the deeds you've done.
+[Backgrounds](skills.md#building-a-background) describe you-- they're built from Skills and Legacies put together and summarized.

 ## Abilities